 Asset classes have different trading hours.
 We will reveal how crypto trading hours compare with other markets.

 Crypto markets never close.
-You can trade on them 24/7 on crypto apps with access to a cryptocurrency exchange.
+You can trade on them 24/7 on crypto apps like Current with access to a cryptocurrency exchange.

 Global markets are also open 24/7, but the global markets have several regional and continental markets with varying opening and closing times.
 The U.S. Stock Market opens at 9:30 am eastern and closes at 4 pm eastern.
 The Tokyo Stock Market opens at 8 am Japan Standard Time and closes at 11:30 am for an intermission.
 The market resumes from 12:30 pm to 5 pm.